 - 1 and 1/2 teaspoons pure vanilla extract

 - optional: 1 Tablespoon water and coarse sugar for sprinkling on top*

 - 1 and 1/2 Tablespoons (12g) all-purpose flour

 - pink or red food coloring*

 - optional: 1/4 teaspoon strawberry extract for extra flavor*

 - 1 and 1/2 Tablespoons (8g) unsweetened natural cocoa powder (or dutch process)

 - 1 ounce (28g) semi-sweet chocolate, melted and slightly cooled

 - Make the dough: Whisk the flour, baking powder, and salt together in a medium bowl.
 Set aside.

 - In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until creamed, about 2 minutes.
-Add the eggs and vanilla extract and beat on high speed until combined, about 1 minute.
+Add the egg, egg yolk, and vanilla extract and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.